SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ## Additive Permissions
 In SharePoint Embedded, content always inherits permissions from its parent hierarchy.
 While you cannot alter this inherited permission structure, you can extend access within a container by applying "additive permissions" to specific files and folders.
-For instance, if UserA belongs to the Reader role, you can grant them edit permission to a particular document in that container using Microsoft Graph:
+For instance, if _UserA_ belongs to the Reader role, you can grant the user edit permission to a particular document in that container using Microsoft Graph:

 |           Scenario            |                                                                           Microsoft Graph API(s)                                                                            |                                                                                                          Notes                                                                                                          |
 | :---------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |